 Provides a cognitive and computational framework for understanding and designing graphical and visual representations.
 Investigates several psychological and computational models of diagram processing, and explores diverse interactive graphical systems.

-Courses fulfilling this requirement examine the impact of advanced visual analytic technology on individuals, organizations, and society in order to determine how it can best be designed and introduced to support social and collaborative processes.
+Courses fulfilling this requirement examine the impact of advanced data technology on individuals, organizations, and society in order to determine how it can best be designed and introduced to support social and collaborative processes.
+Course work may include

 A seminar format will be used to discuss the concepts and frameworks essential to the effective management of information technology.
 Our focus will be on the strategic role that information systems play in organizations, their structure and components, and various perspectives on how to plan and manage this technology.
 Equivalent Courses: MBA621.